 - The effects of social upheaval

-In many cases the psychotherapist helps you to be able to manage ‘it’, instead of ‘it’ managing you.
+In many cases psychotherapy can help you to be able to manage ‘it’, instead of ‘it’ managing you.

 How can we help you today?